fabiangunzinger/online-experiments/chapters/unbiasedness.md

 # Unbiasedness

 An estimator is unbiased if its expected value equals the true value of the estimand.
-In @eq-estimator we defined our estimator as:
+In @eq-estimator we defined our difference-in-means estimator as:

 $$
 \begin{align}